 Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

-My original plan was to take a bus from the airport straight to Milan and then continue to Lake Como after a few days.
+My original plan was to take a bus from the airport straight to Milan and then continue to the lake after a few days.
 On a whim, I decided to check out Bergamo’s Old Town as well.

 Article overview